wiresandwifi/ciscoConfigureAccessPorts/README.md

 # Cisco Configure Access Ports
-Python script to configure ONLY access mode on any number of Cisco switches.
+Python script to configure ONLY access ports on any number of Cisco switches.

 Support both IP and DNS names to connect to Cisco switches.